tbirkandan/NPInstanton/README.md

 The program comes with three files:

-- npinstanton.mws : The main file
+- **npinstanton.mws**: The main file

-- eguchihanson: Sample input file containing the information of Eguchi-Hanson instanton
+- **eguchihanson**: Sample input file containing the information of Eguchi-Hanson instanton

-- Tutorial.txt: Help file containing the primary information
+- **Tutorial.txt**: Help file containing the primary information

-- The file NPInstanton_for_Maple11.zip is the first version of the package that runs on Maple 11 and GRTensor II.
+- The file **NPInstanton_for_Maple11.zip** is the first version of the package that runs on Maple 11 and GRTensor II.

 The article [https://arxiv.org/abs/0711.0613](https://arxiv.org/abs/0711.0613) involves a review of the theory and the code.